A scalable and fast artificial neural network syndrome decoder for surface codes: Results and Discussion

 Full decoding time (ANN+HDRG) as a function of code distance is shown in Figure~\ref{fig:6} (b).
-The operation times of decoder implementations were measured on a system with 12 CPU cores and 1 GPU with the ANN decoder written using Tensorflow~\cite{tensorflow2015-whitepaper} functions to reduce inference latency.
+The operation times of decoder implementations were measured on a system with 12 CPU cores and 1 GPU (see Appendix \ref{Appendix Hardware and Software Details} for more details) with the ANN decoder written using Tensorflow~\cite{tensorflow2015-whitepaper} functions to reduce inference latency.
 One pass was taken through the neural network and a HDRG decoder was used to correct any residual errors.
-The results displayed in Figure \ref{fig:6} (b) directly compares with PyMatching's \cite{higgott2021pymatching} implementation of MWPM tested with the same set-up.
+The results displayed in Figure \ref{fig:6} (b) directly compare with PyMatching's \cite{Higgott2021arxiv} implementation of MWPM tested with the same set-up (with locality parameter set to the default value of 30).
+MWPM decoding has been the standard benchmark against which other decoder candidates are compared.
+PyMatching is an implementation with an average time complexity of O($d^{2.1}$)\cite{Higgott2021arxiv}.
+An alternative choice for comparison is the Union-Find decoder with complexity O($d^2\alpha({d^2})$) where $\alpha$ is the inverse of Ackermann’s function \cite{delfosse2021almost}, which is close to scaling quadratically with distance.
+PyMatching was chosen as it gives an indication of performance of the well studied MWPM decoder when implemented in Python.
 We note that decoding times increase as a function of surface code distance as well as with respect of error rate in all cases.
 This is a result of the size of the graph problem increasing as the number of \( -1 \) stabilizer values increase.
 However, this is not the case for the ANN decoding step.
 The ANN computes the same function, regardless of how many \( -1 \) stabilizer measurements are present, and hence has an error rate independent execution time (broken line plot).
-However, as the error rate is increased more passes may be necessary to process a sufficient number of \( -1 \) stabilizers (Figure~\ref{fig:4}), however the operation time of multiple ANN passes will have negligible impact on the overall decoding time.
+However, as the error rate is increased more passes may be necessary to process a sufficient number of \( -1 \) stabilizers (Figure~\ref{fig:4}).
+For larger distances the operation time of multiple ANN passes will have negligible contribution to the overall decoding time.
 The PyMatching implementation has comparable decoding times at code distances below approximately 100 -- for code distances above 100, our ANN+HDRG decoder implementation has better decoding times.
-At code distances above 1000, which would be commensurate with the fault-tolerant quantum information processing relevant for practical applications, we estimate that our ML-based decoder implementation offers roughly two orders of magnitude better operational times than the PyMatching algorithm.
-The better performance of our implementation can be attributed to the ability of ANNs to efficiently make use of parallel processing.
+However, the total decoding time in this regime is still tens to hundreds of milliseconds, which is still too long to meet the demands of coherence times of some proposed surface code architectures, such as superconducting qubits.
+Other surface code architectures do meet demands for longer coherence times \cite{kobayashi2021engineering}, however it is possible to significantly reduce total execution time with further optimizations, such as the use of dedicated hardware.
+At code distances above 1000, which would be commensurate with scales of fault-tolerant quantum information processing featuring numbers of logical qubits relevant for practical applications \cite{gidney2019factor}, we estimate that our ML-based decoder implementation offers roughly two orders of magnitude better operational times than the PyMatching algorithm.
+The better performance of our implementation can be attributed to the ability of ANNs to efficiently make use of parallel processing to offer a significantly smaller decoding problem to the ``mop-up'' decoder, as described during decoder construction.
+This can be expected when other decoders based on matching are used in the mop-up step, such as MWPM (Appendix Figure \ref{fig:mwpm_mopup}).
 Importantly, we point out that the operation time of our ANN decoder can be drastically improved by reducing overhead which indicates very slow performance even at trivially small code distances.
-We expect that by exploiting standard parallel CPU and GPU implementation of the neural network could offer $\leq$ 10 $\rm \mu$sec target decoding time.
-Also, improvements to ``mop-up'' decoder latency (overhead) would significantly reduce total decoding time as it is the main bottleneck in the current implementation. \\ \\ \\ \\
+We expect that by exploiting standard parallel CPU and GPU implementations of the neural network could offer $\leq$ 10 $\rm \mu$sec target decoding time.
+Also, improvements to ``mop-up'' decoder latency (overhead) would significantly reduce total decoding time as it is the main bottleneck in the current implementation. \\ \\